 Your result: Early perimenopause

-• Cycles that are slightly shorter, longer, or less predictable than before
+• Cycles that are slightly shorter, longer, or less predictable — or no cycle changes yet at all

 • Sleep that's lighter or less restorative — even when nothing is "wrong"

-• Mild mood shifts, irritability, or low-grade anxiety that feels out of character
+• Mood shifts, low-grade irritability, or anxiety that feels out of character

 • Energy that dips in ways that rest doesn't fully fix